johnwcowan/r7rs-work/StructuresCowan.md

 and an optional offset (default is 0), and unpacks the bytevector starting at the offset.
-The returned value is the object.
+The returned value is the unpacked object.

 Raises an error statisfying `struct-schema-error?` if *schema* is uninterpretable.